407-610-2417

 Identify Low-Competition Keywords

-Now that you have your list of keywords, it’s time to scope out your competition.
-Type in the keyword in the tool of your choice and look at the Keyword Difficulty (KD) scores.
-As we mentioned, this metric measures how hard it is to rank in Google’s top 10 search results on a scale of 1 to 100.
+Once you have your terms list, the next thing to do in your keyword research is check the competition.
+Just plug the keyword into your tool and look at the Keyword Difficulty score (KD).
+As we mentioned, it shows how hard it is to break into Google’s top 10 on a scale from 1 to 100.

 keywords overview ahrefs